 - Action feedback and notifications.
 Successful actions are confirmed by a message in the notification bar.
 A notification may also appear in case of an error requiring you to take action.

 - Keyboard commands.
-Standard keyboard commands are supported in many areas, such as when you move pages in the page tree or in the rich-text editor.
+Standard keyboard commands are supported in many areas, for instance, when moving pages in the page tree or in the rich-text editor.

 - Search.
-Supported in many areas to locate, such as pages in the page tree or media in the folder structure.
+Supported in many areas to locate, for instance, pages in the page tree or media in the folder structure.

 - Adaptable work environment.
 Resize and pin the panes depending on what you are currently doing, and add and remove gadgets of your choice for quick access to functionality.

 - Support for time zones.
 Publishing actions in the edit view are done in your local time zone, whereas administrative actions are based on server time.

 - Context menus are available in many areas, for instance, in the panes, the page tree and in item listings.
 The menu displays different available options depending on where in the interface you are and what you are doing.

 The user interface has a left-hand and a right-hand pane, which can be adjusted and extended with additional gadgets.

 Pane pin is used for expanding and locking the panes in an open position.

 The toolbar on top displays an actions menu with context-sensitive publishing options which vary depending on content status and user access rights.
 During editing, content status and autosave information are displayed.